microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     PowerShell extension installed.
-You will also want to ensure that when you are working with PowerShell code, you have the VS Code language set to PowerShell, and you will want to use the PowerShell Integrated Console. **You will need have at least 1 PowerShell file open in VS Code for the PowerShell Integrated Console to appear.**
+You will also want to ensure that when you are working with PowerShell code, you have the VS Code language set to PowerShell, and you will want to use the PowerShell Integrated Console. **You will need have at least one PowerShell file open in VS Code for the PowerShell Integrated Console to appear.**

     <img src="./media/image7.png" border="1">